Updated July 5, 2023

 AVERAGEIF in Excel – Example #2

-We have a sample data table that contains the score of students for the second and third semester.
+We have a sample data table containing students’ scores for the second and third semesters.

-We will write B2:B7 as range and will make it absolute by pressing F4, then we will write “second” as criteria and C2:C7 as average_range and will also make it an absolute range.
-Now, we will get the average third-semester score by using cell reference B6 instead of the word “Third” as criteria.
+We will write B2:B7 as range and make it absolute by pressing F4.
+Then, we will write “second” as criteria and C2:C7 as average_range and make it an absolute range.
+We will get the average third-semester score by using cell reference B6 instead of the word “Third” as criteria.

 And we will press the Enter key to get the result.